Tidy Data and Pivoting

 ylab("7-Day Viewership (millions)")

-Your turn: what’s tidy for a different plot?
+Your turn: what’s tidy now?

 ratings_tbl2 %>% mutate(pct_change = (last - first)/first) %>%